kregmi/cross-view-image-synthesis/README.md

 1. [GT-CrossView](https://github.com/lugiavn/gt-crossview)
 2. [CVUSA](http://cs.uky.edu/~jacobs/datasets/cvusa/)

-Ground Truth semantic segmentation maps are not available for the datasets.
+Ground Truth semantic segmentation maps are not available for the Dayton (GT-CrossView) dataset.
 We used RefineNet trained on CityScapes for generating semantic segmentation maps and used them as Gound Truth segmaps in our experiments.
 Please cite their papers if you use the dataset.
-Link to the segmentation maps (for Dayton Dataset) used in training/testing is available here[SegMaps](https://github.com/kregmi/cross-view-image-synthesis/issues/16#issuecomment-453538658).
+We have shared the segmentation maps of Dayton Dataset here [Dayton SegMaps](https://github.com/kregmi/cross-view-image-synthesis/issues/16#issuecomment-453538658).

+Segmentation maps for CVUSA dataset are available with the dataset.
+Please follow the instruction in this [link](https://github.com/kregmi/cross-view-image-synthesis/issues/18#issuecomment-435638176) to convert them to the segmaps used in this project.

 Train/Test splits for Dayton Dataset can be downloaded from here [Dayton](https://github.com/kregmi/cross-view-image-synthesis/tree/master/datasets/dayton_split).

+For CVUSA dataset experiments, we used the same Train/Test split as provided in the dataset.

 ### Generating Pairs
 Refer to [pix2pix](https://github.com/phillipi/pix2pix/blob/master/scripts/combine_A_and_B.py) for steps and code to generate pairs of images required for training/testing.